sbarnet00/ELK-Stack-Project/README.md

 Commands used to run the Ansible configuration:

--access the Jumpbox with $ ssh redadmin@20.213.88.91
+- access the Jumpbox with $ ssh redadmin@20.213.88.91

--list containers if Ansible container name unknown with $ sudo docker list -a
+- list containers if Ansible container name unknown with $ sudo docker list -a

--start ansible container with $ sudo docker start 'name of container' (in this case jolly_joliot)
+- start ansible container with $ sudo docker start 'name of container' (in this case jolly_joliot)

--enter container with $ sudo docker attach 'name of container' (in this case jolly_joliot)
+- enter container with $ sudo docker attach 'name of container' (in this case jolly_joliot)

 - go to the ansible playbook directory with $ cd /etc/ansible

--launch playbook with $ ansible-playbook *.yml (*= name of playbook)
+- launch playbook with $ ansible-playbook *.yml (*= name of playbook)

--confirm error free deployment, or troubleshoot as necessary
+- confirm error free deployment, or troubleshoot as necessary